rithin-jose/rithin-jose/README.md

 - 🌱 I’m currently learning C++ to improve my Competitive coding.
 - 👯 I’m looking to collaborate with other Web Developers.
 - 📫 How to reach me: <a src="mailto:rithinja@gmail.com">rithinja@gmail.com</a>
-- ⚡ Fun fact: I am an otaku(a person who watches anime).
+- ⚡ Fun fact: I am an otaku(a person who watches anime), CAC stand for Coffee Addicted Coder.

 ### Connect with me: